 - 12. Long-Term Performance Awards. - (a) Awards.
-Long-Term Performance Awards are cash or stock bonus awards that may be granted either independently or along with, in addition to or in tandem with other awards granted under the Plan and/or awards made outside of the Plan.
+Long-Term Performance Awards are cash or stock bonus awards $% \left(1\right) =\left(1\right) \left(1\right) \left($ that may be granted either independently or along with, in addition to or in tandem with other awards granted under the Plan and/or awards made outside of the Plan.
 Long-Term Performance Awards shall not require payment by the recipient of any consideration for the Long-Term Performance Award or for the Shares covered by such award.
 The Administrator shall determine the nature, length and starting date of any performance period (the "Performance Period") for each Long-Term Performance Award and shall determine the performance and/or employment factors to be used in the determination of the value of Long-Term Performance Awards and the extent to which such Long-Term Performance Awards have been earned.
 Shares issued pursuant to a Long-Term Performance Award may be made subject to various conditions, including vesting or forfeiture provisions.
 Long-Term Performance Awards may vary from participant to participant and between groups of participants and shall be based upon the achievement of Company, Subsidiary and/or individual performance factors or upon such other criteria as the Administrator may deem appropriate.
 Performance Periods may overlap and participants may participate simultaneously with respect to Long-Term Performance Awards that are subject to different Performance Periods and different performance factors and criteria.
 Long-Term Performance Awards shall be confirmed by, and be subject to the terms of, a written Long-Term Performance Award agreement.

-(b) Value of Awards.
-At the beginning of each Performance Period, the

-Administrator may determine for each Long-Term Performance Award subject to such Performance Period the range of dollar values and/or numbers of Shares to be issued to the participant at the end of the Performance Period if and to the extent that the relevant measures of performance for such Long-Term Performance Award are met.
-Such dollar values or numbers of Shares may be fixed or may vary in accordance with such performance or other criteria as may be determined by the Administrator.
+- (b) Value of Awards.
+At the beginning of each Performance Period, the - Administrator may determine for each Long-Term Performance Award subject to such Performance Period the range of dollar values and/or numbers of Shares to be issued to the participant at the end of the Performance Period if and to the extent that the relevant measures of performance for such Long-Term Performance Award are met.
+Such dollar values or numbers of Shares may be fixed or may vary in accordance with such performance or other criteria as may be determined by the Administrator. - (d) Termination.
+Unless otherwise provided in the applicable Long-Term items, events or circumstances in order to avoid windfalls or hardships.